Optogenetics applied to HTS

 With this setup, we successfully check the purity of in-house engineered clones stably expressing light-gated channel (for instance: Channelrhodopsin-2) alone or together with voltage-, ligand-gated ion channels (for instance: NaV1.5).

 This activity is mandatory not only to confirm the results obtained with the FLIPR Tetra® functional flux assay but also to establish a strong correlation between these techniques used along the drug discovery cascade.

 How can we support your research programs?

-We offer construction of optogenetic cell lines (both with light actuators and light sensors), which can be transferred to the customer or run as part of contract research studies at Axxam, including HTS campaigns with customer’s and/or Axxam compound collections.
+We offer construction of optogenetic cell lines (both with light actuators and light sensors), which can be transferred to our clients or run as part of contract research studies at Axxam, including HTS campaigns with clients’ and/or Axxam compound collections.

 To learn how optogenetics has revolutionized the drug screening world, read the following articles: